MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 1. Create a text file in the **entities** folder and name it **cow.json**.
 1. Copy and paste the following code into your **cow.json** file.
 After you save the file, you're ready to go!

 >[!Note]
-> This is the entire edited cow.json file and it's big because cows do a lot!
+> This is the entire edited cow.json file.
+It's big because cows do a lot!

 ```json
 {